dblock/code.dblock.org/_posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api.markdown

 _A Facebook Login Button_

 I want a login button that gives users a choice of logging into the site with a username and a password, an OpenId and now with a Facebook login.
 The recommended way is to include some JavaScript and use FBML (a simple markup language) to render it.
-That approach caused me to have a click-popup-reload cycle, which I didn’t like at all.
+That approach caused me to have a click-popup-reload cycle, which I didn't like at all.
 An alternate suggested way is to generate a login URL manually and let the user navigate away from the site, login to Facebook and return.
 This is simpler, IMHO, code non-withstanding.

 {% highlight c# %}
 public string GetLoginUrl(string returnUrl)